 - You will probably want to explore the rest of the state on weekends.

-With that being said, parking can be difficult at times, especially in the Winter when it snows (hello parking ban).
+With that being said, parking can be difficult at times (unless you drive a bike or scooter), especially in the Winter when it snows (hello parking ban).
 Certain areas have more parking spaces available, but if you have intentions of living on the peninsula and the place doesn’t have off-street parking, you will probably end up playing a game of musical vehicles.
 If you’re moving from Boston, you won’t have any issues.
 If you’re used to pulling into a dedicated parking space, have fun.

 One last anecdote – my wife and I share one vehicle (I have a moped too if that counts?).
 It’s possible to avoid vehicular transportation, but it may require an occasional Uber ride when schedules conflict.